Userid:

 Special Picture Functions

-WebFileSys provides a pageable thumbnail view of all image files (GIF, JPEG and PNG) of the current directory in two different thumbnail sizes.
+WebFileSys provides a thumbnail view of all image files (JPEG, GIF, PNG and BMP) in the current directory.

 The automatic or manual slideshow function shows pictures scaled to fit on the screen.

-WebFileSys can convert images from JPEG, GIF and PNG to JPEG and PNG.
+WebFileSys can convert images between the formats JPEG, GIF and PNG.
 Resizing of pictures is supported.
-Under Windows lossless JPEG transformation (rotation, mirroring) is provided, under Unix the availability of lossless image transformation depends on the presence of the jpegtran program.
+Lossless JPEG image transformation (rotation, mirroring) is provided using the MediaUtil framework.
 A copyright text can be stamped on the image.
 Pictures can be cropped.

 For JPEG pictures produced by digital cameras the camera meta data (called EXIF data) can be displayed, including for example date of exposure, apperture, flash used or not, GPS location data and many more.
 JPEG picture files from digicams can be renamed to the exposure date.